 It’s hard to imagine these days, but in February 1942, the United States ended all consumer automobile production.
 The factories that had, just weeks earlier, been cranking out sedans and convertibles were quickly converted to wartime makers of tanks, airplanes, jeeps, bombs and guns.
 Once the Allies won World War II in 1945, car companies retooled again, reinventing their vehicles to satisfy Americans’ new tastes and booming wealth.
 This quiz is where the rubber meets the road — how much do you really know about the cars of the 1950s?

 It’s been the better part of a century since the '50s and, back then, cars were very different creatures.
 They were mostly big, heavy, gas-guzzling contraptions loaded with chrome and wild fixtures like broad tails, big lights and aggressive lines that still seem futuristic in many ways.
 Do you remember the flashiest and most expensive cars of this decade?

 Hot rodders modified many ‘50s cars to make them faster and louder than anything Detroit ever mass produced.
 Do you recall some of the era’s most powerful beasts?

 Ford and Chevy competed to become America’s top manufacturer.
 Cadillac fussed over high-end details.
 The Chrysler New Yorker and Buick Super were fantastic cars.
-And forgotten companies like Edsel and Studebaker were still on the road, their fates uncertain.
+And nearly forgotten brands like Edsel and Studebaker were still on the road, their fates unwritten.

 Try not to crash and burn as you veer towards the on-ramp of this ‘50s car quiz now!